mn5mal/fileprotection/README.md

 # fileprotection
-if you need immediate file protection
+if you need immediate file protection or you are going to sell your old HDD, its better to encrypt your files before reinstaling the winodows